wallowadigitalexhibits/whc-utilities/README.md

 ## json2csv

-If the given JSON file is a list of objects which conform to the GraphletJS schema, separate the objects into sets by object label and produce a CSV file for each label.
+If the given JSON file is a list of objects which conform to the [GraphletJS](https://github.com/wallowadigitalexhibits/graphletjs) schema, separate the objects into sets by object label and produce a CSV file for each label.

+## csv2json

+Given a single CSV file, produce a list of objects in JSON that satisfy the [GraphletJS](https://github.com/wallowadigitalexhibits/graphletjs) schema.